Abhinandan-4321/Catch-The-Fish/README.md

 **Images:** [FreePik](www.freepik.com), [Flaticon](www.flaticon.com.), [Vector](www.vectorstock.images), [PngTree](www.pngtree.com), [Canva](canva.com)
 # Inspiration and Reference
 This project of mine is been made taking reference from the video on the Whack-a-mole game by Code Grind.
 Here i have provided with the [link](https://youtu.be/D9ZfzXaCPuI?si=Qev3rImROIZs6R2S) for the same.
+I have also taken references from ChatGPT.